adityapathak0007/Advanced-Excel-Data-Analysis-Project/README.md

-# 🌟 Advanced Excel Data Analysis Project
+# Advanced Excel Data Analysis Project🌟

 This repository contains an advanced analysis of data using **Excel** in the **Analysis.xlsx** file.
 The project focuses on leveraging Excel's powerful data manipulation and visualization capabilities to extract key insights, trends, and patterns for informed decision-making.